LIBERAL ARTS AND SCIENCES: ADOLESCENCE EDUCATION

 |EDU473: Supervised Teaching in Secondary Schools||6|

-¹ The B.S in Mathematics at St. Joseph's College requires 8 additional credits: Physics 150 and 151.
+¹ The B.S in Biology at St. Joseph's College requires 8 additional credits: Physics 150 and 151

-All students are required to pass the LAST and ATS-W and the Certificate for Child Abuse and Violence Prevention and be fingerprinted as required by New York State.
-Students must also take the contest test in their major field.
+All students are required to pass the LAST and ATS-W and the Certificate for Child Abuse and Violence Prevention, and be fingerprinted as required by New York State.
+Students must also take the content test in their major field.
 128 credits are required for graduation from St. Joseph's College.